-We show how SPR stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Aerospace & Defense industry.
+We show how SPR stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Small Arms Ammunition Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.